danzeeeman/Code-Toolkit-Python.A.Fa24/00_Week_1.md

 so the difference between a megabit and a megabyte is 7 million bits.

-So the way a byte level tokenizer works is that it splits up a sentence or a phrase or a paragraph by the individual bytes.
+The way a byte level tokenizer works is that it splits up a sentence or a phrase or a paragraph by the individual bytes.
 If a word is really long it takes up more bytes in memory therefore it has more tokens.

 Lets look at how a tokenizer works by looking at the openAI GPT3 tokenizer and feed it some phrases: [link](https://platform.openai.com/tokenizer)